Blog > Book - Nam

 The stories vary: dehumanization of both enemy and self; adrenaline, drugs, cammaraderie, youth (too young people there)...
 By the end of the book there is a whole section about the difficulties of the comeback to civil live: both due to the transformation of the people during the war, as for the society that repulsed Vietnam war and everything related to that.

-Veterans feel betrayed by a country that send them to fight, but latter received them as killers.
-One would wonder: if you are a private and you are given orders (either officially or unofficially -do not take prisioners-)...
-Is it possible to fight a war and remain a moral person?
+Veterans feel betrayed by a country that send them to fight, but later consider them killers.
+One would wonder: if you were a private and you were given orders (either officially or unofficially -do not take prisioners-)...
+Would it be possible to fight the war and remain a moral person?

 In the book there is a glossary of common terms.
-Some quite terrible; even more fightening that the would become household expressions for people there:
+Some quite terrible; even more fightening that those would become household expressions for people there:

 double veteran - having sex with a woman and then killing her made one a double veteran.